Glossary

 Alternative documentation

-A method of documenting a loan file that relies on information the borrower is likely to be able to provide, instead of waiting on verification sent to third parties for confirmation of statements made in the application.
+A method of documenting a loan file that relies on information the borrower provides instead of waiting on verification for statements made in the application.

 Amortization

-A monthly repayment schedule in which a loan is repaid in fixed payments of principal and interest.
+The process of repaying a loan in regular, fixed payments of principal and interest.

 Annual percentage rate (APR)

-The annual cost of a loan, expressed as a yearly rate.
-APR takes into account interest, discount points, lender fees and mortgage insurance, so it will be slightly higher than the interest rate on the loan.
+The annual cost of a loan expressed as a yearly rate.
+APR takes into account interest, lender fees, and other factors, so it may be slightly higher than the interest rate on the loan.

 Application